Important Alerts

 Heatwave health tips from Dr. Ranin-Lay’s radio interview

-As heat and humidity rise, Dr. Maria Ranin-Lay of Crystal Run Healthcare, part of Optum, shares quick tips to stay safecovering key symptoms, hydration, and where to find cooling centers.
+As heat and humidity rise, Dr. Maria Ranin-Lay of Crystal Run Healthcare, powered by Optum, shares quick tips to stay safecovering key symptoms, hydration, and where to find cooling centers.

 Read article